bbauska/US-Constitution/README.md

 of another State;-]* between Citizens of different States,
-- between Citizens of the same State claiming Lands under Grants of different States, [and between a State, or the Citi- zens thereof;- and foreign States, Citizens or Subjects.]*
+- between Citizens of the same State claiming Lands under Grants of different States, [and between a State, or the Citi- zens thereof;- and foreign States, Citizens or Subjects.]*</p>
-In all Cases affecting Ambassadors, other public Ministers and Consuls, and those in which a State shall be Party, the supreme Court shall have original Jurisdiction.
-In all the other Cases before mentioned, the supreme Court shall have appellate Jurisdiction, both as to Law and Fact, with such Exceptions, and under such Regulations as the Con- gress shall make.
+<p>In all Cases affecting Ambassadors, other public Ministers
+and Consuls, and those in which a State shall be Party, the supreme Court shall have original Jurisdiction.
+In all the other Cases before mentioned, the supreme Court shall have appellate Jurisdiction, both as to Law and Fact, with such Exceptions, and under such Regulations as the Con- gress shall make.</p>
-The Trial of all Crimes, except in Cases of Impeachment;
+<p>The Trial of all Crimes, except in Cases of Impeachment;
-shall be by Jury; and such Trial shall be held in the State where the said Crimes shall have been committed; but when not committed within any State, the Trial shall be at such Place or Places as the Congress may by Law have directed.
+shall be by Jury; and such Trial shall be held in the State where the said Crimes shall have been committed; but when not committed within any State, the Trial shall be at such Place or Places as the Congress may by Law have directed.</p>
-SECTION.
-3
+<h3>SECTION.
+3</h3>
-Treason against the United States, shall consist only in levy- ing War against them, or in adhering to their Enemies, giv- ing them Aid and Comfort.
+<p>Treason against the United States, shall consist only in levy-
+ing War against them, or in adhering to their Enemies, giv- ing them Aid and Comfort.
 No Person shall be convicted of Treason unless on the Testimony of two Witnesses to the